 Yes.
-Disney Plus allows subscribers to download TV shows and movies for offline viewing.
+Disney+ allows subscribers to download TV shows and movies for offline viewing.
 In our time with the app, we haven't noticed any restrictions on content that's available for download (as is the case for Netflix and Stan).

 Your data cap will also be thanking Disney because not only can you download TV shows and movies on your home WiFi network, you can also select Standard, Medium or High for the download file size and quality.
 So if you're running low on data, you can opt for the lower quality download.

 It sure does.
-Unlike most streaming services, Disney Plus offers support for 4K/UHD resolution, HDR10 and Dolby Vision on its standard subscription tier.
+Unlike most streaming services, Disney+ offers support for 4K/UHD resolution, HDR10 and Dolby Vision on its standard subscription tier.
 Disney Plus also doesn't make you go searching for it; it has a dedicated category for 4K/UHD/HDR titles that's accessible directly from the navigation menu.

 All you need is a subscription and an eligible 4K television (here are our picks for the best 4K TVs available).

 Yes.
-Not only will Disney Plus offer typical closed captioning and subtitles but it will also offer descriptive audio support and audio navigation assistance as an option for users.
+Not only does Disney+ offer typical closed captioning and subtitles but it will also offer descriptive audio support and audio navigation assistance as an option for users.
 That’s a decent range of accessibility features straight out of the box.

 On average, we found that the Disney Plus app used 2.2GB per hour for HD streaming and 1.5GB per hour using the app's data saving mode.